No! Contractors coverage should be supplemented by Builder’s Risk insurance protection. Let’s find out why.

 General Liability protects your business from:

 Personal injury refers to any damage to a third-party’s reputation caused by you, that results in wrongful arrest, libel, slander, or wrongful prosecution.
 Advertising injury is the unlawful use of copyright material in advertising campaigns.
-Both of these can result in expensive lawsuits.
+Nonetheless, both of these can result in expensive lawsuits.

 Due to the heavy machinery and building materials, damage can occur to surrounding buildings and property.

 Damage to equipment, temporary structures, and construction materials during building can be expensive.
 Builder’s Risk insurance covers the cost of repair, replacement and wages used up until damage or loss occurred.
-It’s a great way to protect your business against fire, flooding, and vehicle accidents.
+Hence, it’s a great way to protect your business against fire, flooding, and vehicle accidents.

 Builder’s Risk insurance protection gives coverage for: